r4ds/bookclub-prob4ds/README.md

-# R4DS Introduction to Probability for Data Science Book Club
+# DSLC Introduction to Probability for Data Science Book Club

-Welcome to the R4DS Introduction to Probability for Data Science Book Club!
+Welcome to the DSLC Introduction to Probability for Data Science Book Club!

 We are working together to read [_Introduction to Probability for Data Science_](https://probability4datascience.com/) by Stanley H. Chan (Michigan Publishing, copyright 2021, [978-1-60785-746-4](https://www.amazon.com/Introduction-Probability-Data-Science-Stanley/dp/1607857464/)).
-Join the [#book_club-prob4ds](https://rfordatascience.slack.com/archives/C049N9E33DH) channel on the [R4DS Slack](https://r4ds.io/join) to participate.
+Join the [#book_club-prob4ds](https://dslcio.slack.com/archives/C049N9E33DH) channel on the [DSLC Slack](https://dslc.io/join) to participate.
-As we read, we are producing [notes about the book](https://r4ds.io/prob4ds).
+As we read, we are producing [notes about the book](https://dslc.io/prob4ds).

 ## Meeting Schedule

-If you would like to present, please see the sign-up sheet for your cohort (linked below, and pinned in the [#book_club-prob4ds](https://rfordatascience.slack.com/archives/C049N9E33DH) channel on Slack)!
+If you would like to present, please see the sign-up sheet for your cohort (linked below, and pinned in the [#book_club-prob4ds](https://dslcio.slack.com/archives/C049N9E33DH) channel on Slack)!

 - Cohort 1 (started 2022-11-30, ended 2023-03-29): [meeting videos](https://www.youtube.com/playlist?list=PL3x6DOfs2NGjY32EzPm1jd3s9xaRDWlM2)